VUCA Examples & Case Studies

 Oil Price Fluctuations

-Oil prices swung from $100 to negative territory during COVID, then back above $120 during Ukraine crisis.
+Oil prices swung from $100 to negative territory during COVID, then back above $120 amid geopolitical tensions affecting global energy markets.
 Dramatic changes over short periods.

 Impact: Airlines, shipping, and energy-intensive industries face planning challenges and margin volatility.